CSUBioGroup/DeepLncLoc/README.md

 model.cv_train(dataClass, trainSize=1, batchSize=16, stopRounds=200, earlyStop=10, epoch=100, kFold=5, savePath=f"out/DeepLncLoc_s{s}_f{f}_k{k}_d{d}", report=['ACC','MaF','MiAUC','MaAUC'])
 ```

-==Note that the model need to be named as "..._sx_fx_kx_dx" ('x' represents the parameters' value) , therefore we can get the model parameters from the name toto better initialize the model architecture while in prediction.==
+==Note that the model need to be named as "..._sx_fx_kx_dx" ('x' represents the parameters' value) , therefore we can get the model parameters from the name to better initialize the model architecture while in prediction.==

 ## How to do prediction
 First, import the package.